-That’s true even those of us who think of ourselves as more rational than emotional.
+That’s true even for those of us who think of ourselves as more rational than emotional.
 Sometimes we get surprised by how intense ministry can become.
 I started out in my twenties as a lawyer, so emotion wasn’t really a huge part of my wiring.

 But within a few years of beginning ministry, I realized that if I didn’t figure out how to navigate the emotions of ministry, I probably wouldn’t make it in the long run.

 And looking back on my time in ministry so far, I can honestly say the biggest crises I’ve had to navigate have not been spiritual or vocational nearly as much as they’ve been emotional.

 What I mean by that is I didn’t know how to emotionally cope with the demands of my calling.

 My biggest challenges for both paid staff and volunteers seem to involve handling the pressures, challenges, and criticism of ministry.

 In my post How to Get Off the Emotional Roller Coaster of Ministry, I share six strategies to help you manage your emotions as a leader.
 But first, it would be helpful to drill down on the reasons why ministry is emotionally draining for so many.

 So, Why Is ministry so emotional for so many?

 Here’s my theory.
 Ministry combines three areas of life that are intensely personal: